-Semi crocheted synthetic dreadlocks are made by crocheting the outer layer of hair and wrapping it around a bundle of undreaded hair.
-This makes for a more flexible dreadlock extension.
+We consider our Semi Crocheted synthetic dreadlocks to be our entry level range.
+They are affordable and note quite as flexible as the Crocheted Synthetics.
+They are made by crocheting the outer layer of hair and wrapping it around a bundle of undreaded hair.
 The textured hair created by crocheting the outer layer creates an authentic looking dread whilst the twist is still somewhat evident.
-Available in both single and double ended, these are typically used to braid into undreaded hair but they can also be used to extend existing dreads.
+Available in both single and double ended, these are typically used to braid into undreaded hair.

 Given their softer and more flexible nature than other types of synthetic dreads, Semi Crocheted dreads are one of the more comfortable dreads to wear.
 Initially, after braiding them in, it is normal to feel some discomfort or scalp irritation as your scalp adjusts to the tight braids and added weight but for most people, this passes within a few days to a week.
 If braided in, they can be worn 1-3 months depending on how quickly your hair grows and you can continue with all your regular activities such as swimming, showering and sports etc.

 1. Each dread needs to be installed in a section of hair which is about 2cm squared at the scalp.
 You may wish to pre plan the sections by tieing pro elastics around each bundle of hair.
 If you want less volume, you can make the sections bigger and if you want more volume and more dreads then make the sections a little smaller.